circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 #### 2021-08-23
 * Added new items to the list of IP address ranges for core services.

 The machine-consumable lists have also been updated to reflect the new IP address ranges.

+#### 2022-04-06
+* Added and removed new IPs as part of enabling Docker pulls to go through the list of IPs.

+The machine-consumable lists have also been updated to reflect the new IP address ranges.